acxz/StringCases.jl/README.md

 # and is also lowercased as required by the snake case convention
 StringCases.convert("askBest30MWΠrice", camel_case_acro_num, StringCases.SNAKE_CASE)
 # Output: ask_best_30mw_πrice"

+# Say you don't know the string case of an input string, but you can extract the
+# tokens of the input string, e.g. using Base.split or Base.eachmatch
+# In such a situation you can use the StringCases.join function to join a
+# sequence of tokens that conforms to the specified string case

+# Let's create a regex delimiter to split on one or more (+) characters in the
+# Unicode punctuation category (\p{P})
+dlm = r"\p{P}+";

+tokens = split("string.Cases-_FTW!", dlm)
+# Output:
+# 4-element Vector{SubString{String}}:
+#  "string"
+#  "Cases"
+#  "FTW"
+#  ""

+StringCases.join(tokens, StringCases.SNAKE_CASE)
+# Output: "string_cases_ftw"

+# If you don't want to convert a string, but just want to extract the tokens
+# from a given string, based on an already defined StringCase, feel free to use
+# the StringCases.split function.
+This can be useful if you don't want to
+# write your own regex, such as camel case with acronyms and splitting on
+# numbers in our example above.

+StringCases.split("askBest30MWPrice", camel_case_acro_num)
+# Output:
+# 4-element Vector{SubString{String}}:
+#  "ask"
+#  "Best"
+#  "30MW"
+#  "Price"

 ```

 For more examples see the